lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     all participants.
 While most participants took some form of medication over the 6 years, during the times of data collection, few ({{get number}}) were on medications.
-However, for those who were taking medications that could influence the results, sensitivity analyses revealed they did not substantially influence NEFA concentrations, the outcome measures, nor the GEE model results {{need to run/confirm this}}.
-These results have been appended to the ESM {{yes?}}.
+However, for those who were taking medications that could influence the results, additional analyses revealed that medication use did not substantially influence the predictor or outcome measures, nor did medication use substantially contribute to GEE model fit compared to models without it (see QIC table).

 ## Referee: 2